Conference and Didactics

 This is designed as a more social, less formal meeting, held approximately every two months over supper in faculty homes or at local restaurants.
 The full faculty usually attends.
 Journal articles will be assigned before the meeting for residents to present, followed by group discussion.

-In June, residents completing their first year will attend two weeks of the Lancaster Course at Colby College in Waterville, Maine.
+In June, PGY2 residents will attend two weeks of the Lancaster Course in Waterville, Maine.
 The course presents a formal review of optics, anatomy, and ophthalmic pathology.

 Massachusetts Eye and Ear Cataract course